 The second strength every child must possess is the ability to decode what is being read.
 Your child needs to be secure in sound-to-code and code-to-sound.
 Why?
 If your child cannot decode a word to read it, most likely they are skipping over it entirely.
 This alone will leave your child with only parts of the story for recall.
 Worst case scenario is that the word or words that they skip over or decode incorrectly may be the adjective or verb that is leading to a climax or the main idea of the story.
 The sentence won't make a lot of sense with words missing so when your child reaches for the recall, it will be choppy at best.
 When I work with your child, I make sure they are able to decode/encode successfully.

 The third strength every child needs for successful comprehension is the ability to recognize those words that cannot be decoded through strategy.
 Some reading programs have pages and pages and pages of these words which will require your child to have strong memory skills (auditory/visual/working and long-term memory) to retain and recall these words.
 Processing skills and speed along with attention need to be strong for the memory to be successful.
 When I work with your child, all these skills are strengthened.
 I use Master the Code which only has literally one page of words that are exceptions.
+For those students who actually need a true Dyslexia Program, I work with the Barton Program which is so simple for the students, it makes learnign to read easy and fun.
 Once your child has these irregular or sight words integrated into their memory and can recall them, you need to make sure they understand them.

 The fourth strength I always talk about with a parent is the ability to understand language.
 Your child's purpose for reading may start out for entertainment reasons but as he/she gets older the purpose becomes more towards gaining information to learn.
 Your child needs to be able to read to learn; to gain benefit from the words and content.
 To be able to do this task, your child needs to understand the language, not just read decode it correctly.